tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/tsuporunu.png" width="320" height="320" />

-I've asked Sophei Kobayashi, who plays on a modified NES and paints along with a wide variety of musical projects, to join us as one of his names, ツポールヌ!
+I’ve asked Ryohei Kobayashi, who plays on a modified NES and paints along with a wide variety of musical projects, to join us as one of his names, ツポールヌ!

 If you want to know more, I recommend you to read this article! https://bijutsutecho.com/magazine/series/s6/24289